 - Don’t eat only diet foods or fat-free foods.
 Do eat a variety of fruits, vegetables, and lean meats.

 If you hear your child making comments about their body, don’t dismiss them.
 Talk about the comment and ask questions.
 For example, if your 8-year-old daughter says that her stomach is too big, don’t brush it off by saying, “Don’t be silly.”
 Ask her why she thinks it is too big.
 This will start a conversation and give you an opportunity to talk about what makes her special.
 You can steer the conversation back to having a healthy body and how our healthy bodies sometimes look different than what we see on TV and in magazines.

 Also, your instinct may be to shield your child from TV.
 Instead, watch TV with your child and discuss what you see.
 Talk about how people are being portrayed.
 This gives you a chance to focus on character traits that are more important than outward appearances.
 You can remind your child of a time when they showed the same good character trait.

 Body image is a big part of your child’s self-esteem.
 If children don’t like the way they look or are dissatisfied with their bodies, their self-esteem will suffer.

 How they see themselves can affect every aspect of their lives — either negatively or positively.
-It affects their choices, both long-term and short-term.
+It affects their short- and long-term choices.
 It can impact their ability to meet people and make friends.
-It can prevent them from wanting to try new things or even seek out higher education.
+It can prevent them from wanting to try new things or even seek higher education.
 These social consequences often last a lifetime.